Mentees & Mentors

 Caroline Curtis

-Caroline is from South Florida and came to Purdue to study Mechanical Engineering.
-Outside of M&M Caroline is involved in Purdue Space Program, Purdue FIRST Robotics, and the PHI Sigma Rho sorority.
-In her free time, she enjoys going to the gym, staying active, and catching up with friends.
+Curtis is from South Florida and came to Purdue to study mechanical engineering.
+Outside of M&M, she is involved in Purdue Space Program, Purdue FIRST Robotics and the PHI Sigma Rho sorority.
+In her free time, she enjoys going to the gym, staying active and catching up with friends.

 Why M&M is great